statphysandml/MCMCSimulationLib/doc/basic_features.rst

 .. doxygenclass:: mcmc::mode::ExpectationValue
    :members: ExpectationValue, write_to_file, evaluate

+.. _Measurement processing:

 Measurement processing
 ----------------------

+So far, there is only one class to process measurements.

 Readable measures
 *****************

+.. _ReadableMeasure:
 .. doxygenstruct:: mcmc::measures::ReadableMeasure

+.. _Simulation:

 Simulation
 ----------

+The simulation class represents the main module for preparing, running and evaluating simulations.

 .. doxygenclass:: mcmc::simulation::Simulation
     :members: Simulation, generate_simulation, prepare_simulation_from_file, generate_simulation_from_file, write_to_file, run, eval

+.. _Predefined measures:

 Predefined measures
 -------------------

+List of predefined measures, which can be used in combination with a the :cpp:class:`mcmc::simulation::MeasureSystemBase`.

 Measure base class
 ******************